chenyangkang/Fasta2Codeml/README.md

 # Input data
 1. A single gene fasta sequence file (multi-species, not aligned).
 2. A text file which indicate the foreground species.
-On species each line.
+One species each line.

 # Example